Captive budgies don’t have the same resources as wild budgies.

 Since budgies rarely have to worry about leaving their eggs unprotected, captive budgies will accept virtually anything you use for nesting materials.
 This ranges from shredded paper or coarse sawdust.

-The species is composed of minimalist nesters, so don’t worry about putting in too many different types of material.
+The species comprises minimalist nesters, so don’t worry about putting in too many types of material.
 As long as you choose something safe for your bird, you’ll be helping it out immensely.

 What to Put in a Budgie Nesting Box